 I thumbed through her cookbooks on my bookshelves, finding one book that had "Gingerbread" circled in the index.
 I thought that must be The One, but it had sour cream in it and I don't remember that she put sour cream in her gingerbread.

 When I exhausted Mom's cookbooks, I looked through my grandma's and my aunt's cookbooks.
+I finally found a handwritten recipe in the box in my closet where I'd put my grandmother's recipes when she passed away.

-My goodness, I had no idea there were so many ways to make gingerbread.
+But my goodness, I had no idea there were so many ways to make gingerbread.
 Some recipes required two eggs, some just one egg, I even found a recipe that did not use an egg at all.

 And while they all used 1/2 cup of some kind of shortening (butter, shortening, and even bacon grease), the amounts of water and molasses and flour all varied widely.

+Some used baking soda and others used baking powder.
 Some recipes used ginger as the only spice, while still others had a variety of spices in the ingredients.

 The gingerbread recipe